Costa Rica: The Ultimate Trip Bucket List

 In A Nutshell

-Whew, that's a lot of information!
+Whew, that's a lot of information to process!
 My biggest piece of advice is quality over quantity.
-It's possible to fit a majority of this list into 2 weeks, but you'll likely be exhausted.
-Instead, build an itinerary around your top contenders and interests.
-Traveling at a slower pace will help you absorb all of the magic!
+It's possible to fit a majority of this list into two weeks, but you'll likely be exhausted by the end of your trip.
+Instead, build an itinerary around your top interests.
+Traveling at a slower pace will definitely help you absorb all of the magic!